 The velocity error is divided by the squareroot of the number of pings (and subpings) to get the error estimates.
 We typically have single ping data, so this should not matter.
 However, dividing by square root of the number of subpings seems wrong since the mode 12 velocity error was computed using 20 subpings.
 The streampro error is not divided by the number of pings or subpings.
 (693-714)

 Should we be using a lookup table of stdev of single ping data from WRII for a range of configs (i.e. non standard bin sizes and different subpings in WM12)?
 Seems more appropriate and more accurate to me.
 Most of our measurements will be mode 12 and very few will have 20 subpings.
+FLE: Totally agree.
+The current approach probably underestimates error for higher ping data (WP), and is not accurate for typical field application subpings (WO), which are usually less than 10 (or even 5).

 Systematic velocity error is taken as the standard deviation of the error velocity ?
 (719-721)

 Bottom track boat speed error is taken as the standard deviation of the bottom track boat velocity (725).